zeroecco/bash-wrapper/README.md

 Usage
 =====

-wrapper.sh -c <the command you wish to run and its flags>
+wrapper.sh -c 'the command you wish to run and its flags'